Jacobi

 Despite the prima

-logic of this system of “relative generations,” it can lead to
+facie logic of this system of “relative generations,” it can lead to

 confusion, inconsistencies and even errors.
 One obvious danger may be